 - Combine the dry brine ingredients.

-- Carefully place the turkey into an extra-large food-safe plastic bag.
-Apply the dry brine all over the turkey, getting some of it under the breast skin and turkey cavity.
+- Apply the dry brine all over the turkey, getting some of it under the breast skin and turkey cavity.
+Carefully place the turkey into an extra-large food-safe plastic bag, and set it on a clean baking sheet.

 - Remove all the air from the plastic bag to lay snug against the turkey, seal the bag, and place it into the refrigerator for 24-36 hours.
 Turn the turkey over every 12 hours.